Threespot/tolaria/README.md

 ### Features

-- Fully responsive, and we think it's beautiful too.
+- Fully responsive (and we think it's beautiful too!)
 - Automatically builds navigation and admin routes for you.
 - Automatically creates simple index screens and text search tools, which you can expand.
 - Includes a handful of advanced form fields, notably a fullscreen Markdown editor and searchable select/tag lists.